stefan-niemeyer/githooks/README.md

 The variable `core.hooksPath` is set to the folder with the shared hooks `~/.githooks`.

 The Git variable `user.jiraProjects` is used to set different Jira Project keys for the projects.
-This is a custom defined variable.
+This is a custom defined variable and not part of the Git core.

 Configuring the allowed Jira project keys via `git config` provides the same flexibility as setting them using the `PROJECTS` variable in the hook script.
 You can e.g. use regular expressions like `(GAMMA|DELTA)`.

-# Installation for a Single Repository
+# 3. Installation for a Single Repository

 The file `commit-msg` must be an executable file in the folder `.git/hooks` of a repository.
 If you changed this default folder via the Git configuration variable `core.hooksPath`,